 \subsubsection{Almost sure bound on $F$: proof of Lemma \ref{lem:as_bound_F}}

-Let $\mu$ be the probability measure on $\frS_n$ which puts mass $1/n$ on the identity and $2/n^2$ on transpositions.
-The random transposition Markov chain is the random walk on $\frS_n$ defined by iid increments of law $\mu$.
-These are symmetric hence the uniform distribution $\mathrm{unif}$ is stationary.
-The Markov chain is ergodic and its mixing properties have been thoroughly investigated in \cite{diaconis1981generating}.
+Let $\mu$ be the probability measure on $\frS_n$ which puts mass $1/n$ on the identity and $2/n^2$ on every transposition.
+The random transposition Markov chain is the random walk on $\frS_n$ defined by i.i.d. increments of law $\mu$.
+Since these are symmetric the uniform distribution $\mathrm{unif}$ is stationary.
+The Markov chain is ergodic and its mixing properties have been investigated in \cite{diaconis1981generating}.
 In particular, it was proved that for all $k \geq 0$,

 Let $P$ denote the transition matrix of random transpositions and $f$ be a function on $\frS_n$ with zero mean under the uniform measure.
 Then the function $F$ given by

 is well defined by the total variation convergence above and satisfies $\bE \cond{F(\sigma, \sigma')}{\sigma} = f(\sigma)$.
 We refer to \cite{chatterjee2005thesis,chatterjee2007concentration} for details.